Pakalppooram: Plot

+Reaching Brahmadesham, Gouridasan meets a beautiful village lass named Seemanthini who save the team from angry villagers and help then perform the rituals at the temple in secret.
+Gouridasan falls for her soon, and in a turn of events, marries her in front of a tribal community.
+At this point, we are revealed that in reality, she is the reborn vampire, out for vengeance at Brahmadattan's son by the village maiden, who in her supernatural knowledge, she identifies to be Gouridasan, even though he himself is unaware of it due to him being swapped with the other child at birth.

-Reaching Brahmadesham, they meet a girl named Seemanthini whom Gouridasan marries in front of a tribal community.
-In real, she is the reborn vampire.
-Meanwhile, Manikyan, the son of the maiden (who is actually the son of the official wife) gets to know who his real father is and he leaves to the palace in disguise.
-Gouri brings Seemanthini home and lies to Rishikeshan that she is his daughter.
-Using the help of a magic frog, Vamanam gets to know the truth of Seemanthini being a ghost and tells the same to Ayyappankutty, Manikyan and Rishikeshan, but fails to convince Gouridasan.
-After a dance battle between Anamika and Seemanthini, the latter is chosen to be Gouri's wife.
+Meanwhile, Manikyan, who grew up as the son of the maiden (but is actually the son of the official wife) gets to know who his real father is and he leaves to the palace in disguise.
+Gouridasan brings Seemanthini home and lies to Rishikeshan that she is his illegitimate daughter by a country lass, while Manikyan is there under the pretense of being the brother of this same lass out for vengeance for cheating his sister.
+Using the help of a magic frog, Vamanan gets to know the truth of Seemanthini being a Yakshi and tells the same to Ayyappankutty, Manikyan and Rishikeshan, but fails to convince Gouridasan.
+After an intense dance battle between Anamika and Seemanthini, which the latter aces by her supernatural prowess, the Seemanthini is chosen to be Gouridasan's wife.

-On the wedding night, Seemanthini tries to have sex with Gouridasan but is intervened with the arrival of Surya Namboothiri who reveals how he had killed many women and plans to molest and kill her.
-But she revels her vampire form and attacks him and this is witnessed by Gouri.
+On the wedding night, Seemanthini tries to have sex with Gouridasan but is intervened with the arrival of Soori Namboothiri who had drugged him and who reveals how he had killed many women and plans to molest and kill her.
+But she reveals her vampire form and attacks him and this is witnessed by Gouridasan.
 Realizing that he was wrong, he goes to Anamika and forces her to sleep with him as in order to capture the vampire the presence of a maiden is required.
-Though she resists, he takes her forcefully.
+Though she resists, he takes her forcefully, in a re-enactment of his father's antics thirty years back.

-After killing Surya, when the vampire returns, she witnesses Gouri getting intimate with Anamika which enrages her and she tries to attack her.
-Using this as an opportunity, Gouri successfully defeats the vampire.
+After killing Soori, when the vampire returns, she witnesses Gouridasan getting intimate with Anamika which enrages her and she tries to attack her.
+Using this as an opportunity, Gouridasan successfully inserts the one anklet he obtained from Anamika on the vampire's foot, but is at a loss when that doesn't totally confine her.
+At this point, Manikyan enters and gives him the second anklet that he had stolen from the Brahmadesam temple, and this enables Gouridasan to defeats the vampire by tying her other foot in the second anklet too.

 In the end, Gouridasan and Anamika are married and all are happy.